 Beginning Fall 2017, the Music program will offer Individual Music Lessons for students at beginning, intermediate and advanced levels.
 Instrumental lessons include fundamentals of reading, performance technique and level-appropriate repertoire.

 Music Ensembles at UIS include Chorus, Band, and Chamber Orchestra.
 Each ensemble performs at a number of concerts each year, including the UIS Fall and Spring Showcase Concert.
 Ensembles are open to students, faculty, staff and Springfield community members and welcome musicians from a range of skill levels.
-Additional ensemble opportunities include Basketball Pep Band, Jazz Band, and Old Time Jam.
+Additional ensemble opportunities include Old Time Jam, and other various ensembles.